Joseph Keilberth: Ring Cycles at Bayreuth and in recording

 Keilberth conducted at the Bayreuth Festival from 1952 until 1956, with complete Wagner Ring Cycles from 1952, 1953 and 1955, as well as a well-regarded recording of Die Walküre from 1954 (the whereabouts of rest of the cycle are unclear) in which Martha Mödl, perhaps the greatest Wagnerian actress and tragedian of her time, sang her only recorded Sieglinde.
 He made the first stereo recording of the Ring Cycle in 1955, as well as a so-called "second cycle" with Mödl, rather than Astrid Varnay, as Brünnhilde.
 Mödl's accounts of Brünnhilde, from the 1953 Ring as well as the 1955 "second cycle," are her only recordings of the role other than Wilhelm Furtwängler's 1953 Rome Ring and commercial Walküre in 1954.

 Other recordings

 Among his other recordings, his outstanding interpretations of Wagner's Lohengrin at the 1953 Bayreuth Festival released on Decca-London and Weber's Der Freischütz made in 1958 for EMI, as well as a 'live' set of Richard Strauss's Arabella (featuring Lisa della Casa and Dietrich Fischer-Dieskau) made in 1963 for DG are still considered among the best versions.
 He conducted the TV-broadcast German-translation performance of Rossini's The Barber of Seville, featuring Fritz Wunderlich, Hermann Prey and Hans Hotter.
 His Haydn 85th Symphony and Brahms Fourth Symphony recordings on Telefunken are no less distinguished.
+Two modern operas are available on Deutsche Grammophon a 1963 live performance of Richard Straus's Die Frau ohne Schatten to mark the official re-opening of the National Theatre opera in Munich after its complete postwar restoration starring Ingrid Bjoner, Inge Borkh, Jess Thomas and Dietrich Fischer-Dieskau.
+Ariola-Eurodisc subsequently released a recording of the back to back performance of Wagner's Die Meistersinger from the same occasion.
+The other DG recording is the 1969 WDR radio broadcast with the Kölner Rundfunk-Sinfonie-Orchester of Cardillac by Paul Hindemith starring again Dietrich Fischer-Dieskau.